pesto-students/p11-mohammad-ravioli158/Week-1/Session-02-HTML_Deployment/HTML-tables/Solution.md

-# Task
+# Tasks

-##### Create a table with 3 rows and 3 columns.
+##### 1. Create a table with 3 rows and 3 columns.
 The top row contains 1 cell that spans 3 columns.
 The leftmost cell on the next row spans 2 rows.
 All other cells span a single row and column.
 ##### Each cell has a number.
 The numbers can be put in an <h1> tag if desired.
 The image below shows what the table should look like using <h1> tags
 ![](html-table.png)

 Here is how we implement it
 ```
 <table>
       <tr>